 1 June 2026

-Sink (working title): the second story bathroom at my flat features a casement window that we wedge open over our tree-lined street for fresh air.
-Above it the ceiling paint is peeling into inverted sailboats.
-There are some lovely little tiles glazed in pale primary colors crawling along the walls like square ants.
-I saw a man tackled by police on the sidewalk once while brushing my teeth.
-When the sun sets, mirrored edges around the room burn orange.
-Perhaps this painting is an attempt to pokes holes in a perspective hardened by daily routine so that it leaks an amalgamation of these moods alongside some true optical essence—an interior and exterior mesh.
-Angles blooming from one another to form a sort of precarious tower of perceptual delimitation around a tube of toothpaste.
-The value contrasts between the furthest-front elements and the ground work for me, with the corner of the ceiling and the tree (?) outline acting as bridges between the two; they're nice but harsh, and are thus generating some questions around how to better approach this kind of selective transparency, make it more dynamic.
+Perhaps this painting is an attempt to poke holes in a perspective hardened by daily routine so that it leaks some optical essence—a dynamic mesh.
+Angles blooming from one another to form a sort of generative stack.
+A delimitation stack.
+The value contrasts between the furthest-front elements and the ground work for me, with the corner of the ceiling and the tree outline acting as bridges between the two; they're nice but harsh, and are thus generating some questions around how to better approach this kind of selective transparency, make it more dynamic.
 A step in a fresh direction though, I think.